paulferran/sem-1-precodurale/README.md

     // Logique du code

-    // Waiting between steps to see the result. await UniTask.Delay(GridGenerator.StepDelay, cancellationToken: cancellationToken);
+    // Waiting between each steps to see the result progress . await UniTask.Delay(GridGenerator.StepDelay, cancellationToken: cancellationToken);
 }
 ```